We’d especially like to thank Derrick Duncan for volunteering his time and talent to narrate it.

 On the day the Church was organized, the Lord declared, “Behold there shall be a record kept among you.”
 The early Saints took that commission seriously.
 We’ve now published eight volumes out of a projected two dozen.
 The Joseph Smith Papers is a documentary editing project that’s sponsored by the Church History Department of The Church of Jesus Christ of Latter-day Saints as well as the Larry H. and Gale Miller Family Foundation.
 [Read more…] about Come, Follow Me Week 20 – Doctrine & Covenants 49-50

 Post 1 of 9

 by Jeffrey M. Bradshaw

-This is the first of eight weekly blog posts published in honor of the life and work of Hugh Nibley (1910–2005).
+This is the first of nine weekly blog posts published in honor of the life and work of Hugh Nibley (1910–2005).
 Each week our post will be accompanied by interviews and insights in pdf, audio, and video form — some short and some longer.

 Today, April 1, is not only April Fool’s Day (an irony Hugh Nibley would appreciate), but also the eleventh anniversary since the appearance of the nineteenth and last volume of the Collected Works of Hugh Nibley, entitled One Eternal Round.
 This book was Hugh’s master work, decades in the making.